Professional indemnity insurance (PII) is one of the major overheads for all law firms.

 - Very High Risk - Conveyancing, Commercial Work (public and non public companies).

-Up until 2014, all law firms renewed their PII on the same day each year, the 1st October.
+Until 2014, all law firms renewed their PII on the same day each year: the 1st October.
 But this was a chaotic system and the common renewal date idea was finally abandoned by the SRA.
-Now solicitors are free to arrange and renew their cover at anytime during the year although around 80 % still renew their professional indemnity insurance on 1 October and it will probably take years for this date to unravel itself from the renewal process.
+Now solicitors are free to arrange and renew their cover at any time during the year although around 75 % of firms still renew their professional indemnity insurance on 1 October and it will probably take many years for this date to unravel itself from the renewal process.

 In revenue terms, solicitors professional indemnity is worth in the region of £ 250 million in annual premiums to the insurance market.
 This is for the 'primary' insurance cover and a further £ 50 million comes from excess layer or 'top-up' cover.
 This is generated by the 11,000 law firms practising in England and Wales.